Starsky & Hutch: Film

 A theatrical film produced by Weed Road Pictures and Red Hour Productions and distributed by Warner Bros.
 Pictures and Dimension Films was released in theatres on March 5, 2004.
 The film stars Ben Stiller as Starsky, Owen Wilson as Hutch and Snoop Dogg as Huggy Bear, as they attempt to stop a drug kingpin played by Vince Vaughn.
 The film grossed $170 million worldwide against a $60 million production budget.

 Video game

 A video game based on the series was developed by Mind's Eye Productions and published by Empire Interactive for PlayStation 2, Xbox, GameCube, Microsoft Windows, and Game Boy Advance in 2003.
 The game combines driving and shooting gameplay and features the original voice of Huggy Bear, Antonio Fargas.

 Television reboot series

-In February 2023, The Hollywood Reporter reported that a "modern reimagining" of a series was being developed with a female-led cast.
-The plot will follow two female detectives, Sasha Starsky and Nicole Hutchinson, as they investigate crimes in the unconventional town of Desert City.
-Meanwhile, they will also attempt to uncover the truth behind their fathers' wrongful imprisonment 15 years prior.
-Sam Sklaver and Elizabeth Peterson will serve as writers and showrunners, while Sony Pictures Television and Fox Entertainment will produce.
+In February 2023, The Hollywood Reporter reported that a "modern reimagining" of the series was being developed with a female-led cast.
+The plot would follow two female detectives, Sasha Starsky and Nicole Hutchinson, who would be attempting to uncover the truth behind their fathers' wrongful imprisonment 15 years prior.
+At that time, no actors were attached to the potential new series, though Sam Sklaver and Elizabeth Peterson were attached as writers and showrunners, while Sony Pictures Television and Fox Entertainment would be the production companies.
+As of September 2024, no other updates have been provided regarding the status of any potential reboot.